urbanityllc/axthe/docs/setup.md

 <img src="ide_setup.png" width="400"/>

-Optional: Additionally, you can add a VS Code plugin in to develop remotely, by following instructions here http://code.visualstudio.com/docs/remote/ssh, read 'Connect to a remote host' (F1 then 'SSH connect window to a remote host')
+In addition to the Cloud IDE, you can add a VS Code plugin in to develop remotely, by following instructions here http://code.visualstudio.com/docs/remote/ssh, read 'Connect to a remote host' section (F1 then 'SSH connect window to a remote host')

 - Ubuntu config: